Organizing Django Apps Inside an apps/ Directory

 common/

-Way easier to navigate.
+Way easier to navigate and maintain.

 What Belongs in apps/